 Select a UK regional climate:

-July is the warmest month, with mean daily maximum temperatures approaching 21 °C in Cheshire, but only 17 °C to 18 °C on the Isle of Man and in upland areas such as the Pennines and Lake District.
-The highest July mean daily maxima occur in the London area (22.5 °C) whilst the lowest occur in the Shetlands (15 °C).
+July is the warmest month, with mean daily maximum temperatures of about 21 °C in Cheshire, but only 17 °C to 18 °C on the Isle of Man and in upland areas such as the Pennines and Lake District.
+The highest July mean daily maxima occur in the London area (23.5 °C) whilst the lowest occur in the Shetlands (15 °C).
 Maximum temperatures are normally 2 or 3 hours after midday.
 Extreme maximum temperatures can occur in July or August.
-For example, on 3 July 1976 a temperature of 33.7 °C was recorded at Blackpool and in the heat wave of early August 2003 32.9 °C was achieved at Southport and Crosby, Merseyside.
+For example, on 3 August 1990 a temperature of 34.5 °C was recorded at Knutsford, Cheshire, and in the heat wave in July 2006 34.3 °C was achieved at Crosby, Merseyside on the 19th.

-The variation of mean daily maximum and minimum temperatures month by month, together with the highest and lowest temperatures recorded, is shown for Ringway and Ronaldsway.
+The variation of mean daily maximum and minimum temperatures month by month, together with the highest and lowest temperatures recorded, is shown for Ringway (Manchester Airport) and Ronaldsway.

 An 'air frost' occurs when the temperature at 1.25 metres above the ground falls below 0 °C, whereas incidence of a 'ground frost' refers to a temperature below 0 °C measured on a grass surface.
 The average number of days with air frost on the Isle of Man varies from about 15 to 40 a year and in NW England it varies from about 20 in Merseyside to over 75 a year in the higher Pennines and Lake District.
 Ground frost occurs on average on 50-100 days per year on the Isle of Man and from about 75 to over 130 days on the mainland, with a similar distribution to air frost.

 The graphs show the average frequency of air and ground frost at Ringway and Ronaldsway.
 Although the summer months are usually free of air frost, ground frost may occur at any time of the year, especially at sites in inland valleys.